yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboad design session/WDS trainer guide - Continuous delivery with VSTS and Azure.md

 1. Implement a solution that will enable the logs to be searchable and visible in an online dashboard.

+-   Application Insights provide rich performance monitoring, alerting, and easy-to-consume dashboards.
+The service also allows us to quickly see if we have a problem and how many customers may be affected.
+The service provides for interactive queries and and full-text search for unlocking insights into our logs.

-2. Implement a solution to enhance the application logs to provide more useful performance and application behavior details, specifically around browser metrics and application dependencies.
+1. Implement a solution to enhance the application logs to provide more useful performance and application behavior details, specifically around browser metrics and application dependencies.
 Discuss which visualization, or dashboard, options exist for the log results.
 Existing App Service logs already cover these topics:

     1.  **Detailed Error Logging**---detailed error information for HTTP status codes that indicate a failure (status code 400 or greater)